FRONTLINE: Locked Up In America

 “It’s really dangerous.
 You could have someone in here on a five-year commitment.
 They could do their whole time in segregation.
 But I don’t want him living next to me when we release him,” Bouffard tells FRONTLINE.
 “For the normal person who doesn’t work in a facility like this, they’re thinking if you punish them, you’ll make them better.
 The reality is the exact opposite happens.”

-"Prison State" airs Tues., April 29 at 10 p.m. - The second film in the series, "Prison State," takes an intimate look at the cycle of mass incarceration in America and a statewide effort to reverse the trend.
+"Prison State" aired Tues., April 29 at 10 p.m.
+(No new broadcast date) - The second film in the series, "Prison State," takes an intimate look at the cycle of mass incarceration in America and a statewide effort to reverse the trend.
 There are roughly 2.3 million people behind bars in the United States, with a disproportionate number coming from a few city neighborhoods.
 In some places, the concentration is so dense that states are spending millions of dollars a year to lock up residents of single blocks.

 More than two years in the making, "Prison State" focuses on one troubled housing project in Louisville, Ky., where a large number of residents have been incarcerated.
 The film follows the lives of four individuals rotating between custody and freedom: Keith Huff, one of Kentucky’s most expensive inmates, who has been in and out of prison for the past 40 years; Christel Tribble, 15, now facing juvenile incarceration for persistent truancy; Charles McDuffie, an addict and Vietnam veteran suffering from PTSD; Demetria Duncan, a 14-year-old who has been locked up by juvenile authorities four times.